top of page

 Electronics

 • Cell phone and charging cable with wall plug.
-Outlet extenders or European adapters are allowed but no extension cords and NO SURGE protectors.
-These are strictly forbidden on cruise ships and many other locations.
+Outlet extenders or European adapters are a must.

 • iPad or laptop w/ chargers. (but leave at home if you can, it's good to disconnect a bit)